 The budget relied on the expectation of an increase in district taxes.
+For 2017, the district tax revenue increased approximately \$49,000 due to increase in tax base and tax rate.
 For 2016, the district tax revenue increased approximately \$25,000 due to increase in tax base and tax rate.
-For 2015, the district tax base was decreased, but the tax rate increased which produced a revenue increase of approximately \$9,000.